 We welcome foster carers from all walks of life.
-At Life Without Barriers we have been supporting same-sex carers for over a decade to provide a safe, stable home for children in need.
+At Life Without Barriers, we have been supporting same-sex carers for over a decade to provide a safe, stable home for children in need.

-We welcome LGBTQI foster carers
+1. We welcome LGBTQIA+ foster carers

-We have been an ally of the LGBTQI community for many years.
-As a non-faith based organisation, we welcome carers from all backgrounds and walks of life.
-We have been actively recruiting same-sex carers for many years, and we attend several PRIDE events and Fair Days each year to help spread the message about the need for foster carers.
+We have been an ally of the LGBTQIA+ community for many years.
+As a non-faith-based organisation, we welcome carers from all backgrounds and walks of life.
+We have been actively recruiting same-sex carers for many years, and we attend several pride events and Fair Days each year to help spread the message about the need for foster carers.

 "The wonderful Life Without Barriers staff have advocated for us in those brief moments where people react bizarrely and it's never been anything of major concern."

-We support you every step of the way
+2. We support you every step of the way

 Once appropriate checks have been done and you are approved as a carer, we continue to support you on every step of the foster care journey.
 You will have access to specialist training, 24/7 on-call support, financial support, respite and opportunities to meet and connect with other foster carers who really understand what it's like.

-We know that a child’s birth family will forever be their first family.
-We believe in family inclusion and we are looking for foster carers who feel the same way.
-Whether it be through photos, contact visits or working with families to transition a child back home after a period of time in care, we know that children do best when they are connected to their families, wherever it is safe to do so.
+We always support families and carers to build strong relationships that are in the best interest of the children.
+Whether it be through photos, contact visits, or working with families to transition a child back home after a period of time in care, we know that children do best when they are connected to their families, wherever it is safe to do so.

 Respite can be one weekend a month or care during the school holidays